chozillla/chozillla.github.io/index.md

 ## Chemay Shola
 Hello,

 I am a senior at the University of Washington studying bioengineering.
 I am interested in wearable technology, specifically hearables.
 Currently, I am working in [Dr. Yi Shen's](https://sphsc.washington.edu/content/yi-shen) lab on an open sourced hearable project.
-Here is my [LinkedIn profile].(https://www.linkedin.com/in/chemayshola/)I plan on continuing my education to the docterate level with the aspiration of becoming a researcher and a professure.
+Here is my [LinkedIn profile(https://www.linkedin.com/in/chemayshola/).
+I plan on continuing my education to the docterate level with the aspiration of becoming a researcher and a professure.
 I have always been fascinated with sound growing up as a musician.